 All the software reviewed has the ability to provide a different view of collections of documents based on user-generated information, with the potential of improving information retrieval.
 However, there is great variation in interface design, terminology, functionality and support level.
 Many software products are available for download or purchase long after support or development has ceased, so consulting a review may help to avoid disappointment.

 Many of the products implement a file manager, which runs over a single database rather than a filesystem, with elements of a folder hierarchy optionally treated as tags.
 The database contains links to the files in the filesystem location.
-Renaming or moving files or folders requires some method of updating the database if database links are to remain functional.
-This can be achieved by a continuously running monitoring component (as used by Tabbles) or by using distributed databases with very close integration with File Explorer to detect moves, copies or renames (Tagging for Windows).
+Renaming or moving files or folders outside the application requires some method of updating the database if database links are to remain functional.
+Tagging for Windows uses a database closely integrated with File Explorer to persist tags even though files or folders are copied or moved.
+Tag persistence can also be achieved by a continuously running monitoring component (as used by Tabbles).

 Searching replaces folder browsing in the database architecture.
 Database performance becomes a critical factor if many thousands of file links are stored.
 As free versions of software frequently limit the number of files stored or the number of tags applied, it is difficult to test performance in this situation.